 - Keeps arm pits dry and lasts a long time

 - Easy to apply in stick or spray form

 - No stains, no streaks, no rashes, no burns

 - Good, consistent scent that stays on longer

 - Not natural – contains aluminum, alcohol, and hydrogenated castor oil

 2. Dove Men + Care, Clean Comfort

-Dove remains one of the most trusted brands for both men and women.
+Dove remains one of the most trusted brands for both males and females.
 Dove employs its signature ¼ moisturizer technology to stave-off irritations common with antiperspirants and to keep underarm skin soft and healthy.
-People with sensitive skin, or those who have experienced rashes from other deodorants, prefer Dove Men + Care to other antiperspirants and deodorants because the simple non-irritant formula works.
-The stick does not sacrifice performance for comfort, offering 48-hour sweat and odor protection.
+People with sensitive skin, or those who have experienced rashes from other brands, prefer Dove to other antiperspirants because the simple non-irritant formula works.
+The stick does not sacrifice performance for comfort, offering 48-hour smell protection.
 The 2.7 ounce container will easily fit in an office satchel, gym bag, or travel toiletry case.
-Simple, clean, and effective, Dove Men + Care antiperspirant is the best option for sensitive skin-types.
+Simple, clean, and effective, it is the best option for sensitive skin-types.

 It is not, however, a natural option.
 Like many other antiperspirants, Dove’s stick contains aluminum (15.2%) and alcohol.